 Opening Hours: 9 am – 12 am, daily

-Restaurant Kramar is located directly on Lake Bohinj, making it an ideal place for lunch.
+Restaurant Kramar is located directly at the lakeshore, making it an ideal place for lunch.
 Grab a seat outdoors and enjoy the lake views.
 We always order the turkey salad.

 Address: Stara Fužina 3, 4265 Bohinjsko jezero, Slovenia

 Opening Hours: 10 am – 10 pm, daily

 Gostilna Bohinj pr’ Mihovc

 Gostilna Mihovc is a traditional Slovenian restaurant located in the village center of Stara Fužina.
 The food is yummy and the menu has something for everyone (salads, stews, local slovenian dishes, pastas, etc…).

 Address: Stara Fužina 118, 4265 Bohinjsko jezero, Slovenia

 Opening Hours: 12 pm – 10 pm everyday except Thursday.